Blog 6.2.2024

 The challenge in assessing adequate risk management measures is that they must be proportionate to the organization’s operational criticality and identified risks and threats.
 The legislation requires organizations to conduct a risk assessment and continuously evaluate the adequacy of implemented measures.
 If an organization does not yet understand the risks and threats related to its operations, the assessment of the adequacy of measures can go seriously wrong, causing additional costs that could be allocated to other development activities.

-The time for change management under the NIS2 Directive is now.
+The time for change management under the NIS2 Directive is now

-There is currently a buzz around the Directive and national legislation, as both organizations and consulting firms are eagerly trying to understand what requirements the Directive imposes on organizations and what actually needs to be improved and developed.
+There is currently a buzz around the Directive and national legislation, as both organisations and consulting firms are eagerly trying to understand what requirements the Directive imposes on organisations and what actually needs to be improved and developed.
 Ultimately, the answer is straightforward at a general level: understand the threats and risks to your operations, know your organization’s activities and its critical factors, and build sufficient cyber resilience.

 Cyber resilience is built on capabilities that ensure the identification of cyber threats, vulnerabilities, and risks, protection against cyber-attacks, detection of successful attacks, response to successful attacks, and recovery from attacks.
-In addition, the organization must maintain cybersecurity awareness and lead and manage operations at the strategic, tactical, and operational levels – not forgetting supply chains.
+In addition, the organisation must maintain cybersecurity awareness and lead and manage operations at the strategic, tactical, and operational levels – not forgetting supply chains.
 If you haven’t started implementing this change yet, now is the time.

 Wondering how to prepare for the requirements of the NIS2 Directive?